williamfisher9/bite-and-sip-frontend/README.md

-# 🍽️ Bite & Sip - A Restaurant Management App – Frontend
+# 🍽️ Bite & Sip - Restaurant Management App – Frontend

 This is the frontend of a full-stack restaurant management platform designed to streamline online food ordering, admin control, and payment processing.
 Built with modern UI technologies and integrated with a secure backend, it offers both customer and admin features.